metro-digital/kustomize-google-secret-manager/README.md

 # kustomize-google-secret-manager

-A Kustomize Plugin to create Kubernetes Secrets out of Google Secret Manager.
+A Kustomize Plugin to create Kubernetes Secrets populated with values from Google Secret Manager.

 Each Kubernetes secret object is represented by one object of kind `KGCPSecret`.
-The metadata.name and metadata.namespace of the object will be the name and namespace of the Kubernetes secret, with a possible suffix hash.
+The `metadata.name` and `metadata.namespace` of the object will be the name and namespace of the Kubernetes secret, with a possible suffix hash.
 The key names are each represented by a secret in a Secrets Manager, see below for naming.